Fabric Studio · Invite-Only Beta

 Export and reuse

-Download your Pattern as YAML for version control, programmatic execution, or to hand off to a teammate.
+Export your Pattern for version control, programmatic execution, or to hand off to a teammate.
 Analysis-ready outputs — Cloud-Optimized GeoTIFF (COG), GeoJSON, GeoPackage (GPKG), JSON reports, and a W3C PROV provenance manifest — are immediately compatible with ArcGIS, QGIS, Felt, Python, R, and any OGC-compatible tool.

 Fabric removes plumbing, not judgment.